Ultra-fast real-time quantum random number generator with correlated measurement outcomes and rigorous security certification: Security analysis

 \subsection{Beyond IID: stationary Gaussian process}

 Going beyond i.i.d., we now consider a more realistic scenario where the measured signal has a finite bandwidth.
+The security analysis of this section holds under the assumption that a potential adversary performs a Gaussian attack.
+This attack is not necessarily i.i.d. (unlike the collective Gaussian attack considered in the previous section), but it is assumed to be stationary, i.e., it induces a stationary Gaussian process.
+The assumption of stationarity is thereby in accordance with the device-dependent nature of our scheme.

 In this section we first build an i.i.d.\ model for the non-i.i.d.\ process.
 Then we apply the results of Section \ref{Sec:iidlimit} to compute a lower bound on the min-entropy with quantum side information.

 The analysis deals with two processes.
 One is the signal $X$, i.e.\ the homodyne measurement of the quantum state including all additive noise processes.
 The second is the excess noise $U$, i.e.\ all noise sources present in the measurement apart from the pure vacuum fluctuations, for instance electronic noise of the detector and intensity noise of the local oscillator laser.
 When a measurement is performed at a given time $t$, the measured signal is denoted $X_t$.
-Similarly, we denote as $U_t$ the excess noise at time $t$ (we need this as a theoretical tool, even though this quantity is not accessible experimentally).
+Similarly, we denote as $U_t$ the excess noise at time $t$ (which we need as a theoretical tool, even though this quantity is not accessible experimentally).
 We assume that both $X$ and $U$ are stationary Gaussian processes.

 Let us first consider the output $X$ of ideal homodyne detection, and denote as $\sigma^2$ its variance.
 From the power spectrum $f_X(\lambda)$ we can estimate the entropy rate of the signal \cite{Gray2006}